atet/learn/capture/README.md

 --------------------------------------------------------------------------------------------------

-## Editing
+## 7. Next Steps

 * ShareX has some basic editing tools, but you may need more powerful programs to manipulate images, animated GIFs, and/or video
 * The following are free, open-source programs:

-**I highly recommend learning how to use `ffmpeg` in the command line, you can find my tutorial here: [Atet's 15 Minute Introduction to Video Transcoding](https://github.com/atet/learn/blob/master/codec/README.md#atet--learn--codec)**
+**I highly recommend learning how to use `ffmpeg` in the command line next, you can find my tutorial here: [Atet's 15 Minute Introduction to Video Transcoding](https://github.com/atet/learn/blob/master/codec/README.md#atet--learn--codec)**

 Program | Format | Image Manipulation | GIF Animation Manipulation & Transcoding | Video Transcoding
 --- | --- | --- | --- | ---